beothorn/CanvasriderDrawingConsole/README.md

 addLineE(x2,y2);//Adds a line starting on the ending coordinate of the last thing added
 curveRightUp(x1,y1,x2,y2);
 curveRightUpE(x2,y2);
-...
+..  .
 addBelzier(x1,y1,cX1,cY1,x2,y2,cX2,cY2);//Where cX1 is the control coordinate for (x1,y1), see http://en.wikipedia.org/wiki/B%C3%A9zier_curve
 addBelzierE(cX1,cY1,x2,y2,cX2,cY2);

 The script also adds another canvas, the bufferCanvas.
 The function
 dumpBufferCanvas(x,y);
-dumps the contents of the bufferCanvas to the track.
-To clear the buffer call
+dumps the contents of the bufferCanvas to the x,y coordinate on the track.
+To clear the buffer call:
 clearBufferCanvas();

 You can draw on the canvas using normal javascript.
 For example:

 clearBufferCanvas();
 getContext().beginPath();
 getContext().arc(75,75,50,0,Math.PI*2,true); // Outer circle